nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed resident list. `INDEX` **must be a positive integer: 1, 2, 3, …**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* `redit` will be blocked if the resident has an active room allocation. `dealloc` before making further edits.
+* `redit` will be blocked if the resident has an active room allocation.
+Run `dealloc` before making further edits. e.g. `dealloc n/John Tan r/03-100`.

 Example:
 * `redit 1 p/91234567 e/e0123456@u.nus.edu` Edits the phone number and email address of the 1st resident to be `91234567` and `e0123456@u.nus.edu` respectively.